liflab/beepbeep-3-book/markdown/basic/README.md

 ![A first example](QueueSourceUsage.png)

 As one can see, the `QueueSource` object is a special type of processor that has an output pipe, but no input pipe (that is, its input arity is zero).
 This means that it does not produce events based on the output produced by other processors; in other words, it is impossible to connect another processor into a `QueueSource` (or into any other processor of input arity zero, for that matter).
 Rather, output events are produced "out of thin air" --or more accurately, from a list of values that is given to the source when it instantiated.
-In the schema, this list is shown in the white rectangle that overlaps with the source's box.
+In the diagram, this list is shown in the white rectangle overlapping the source's box.

 To collect events from a processor's output, one uses a special object called a [`Pullable`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Pullable.html).
 The third instruction takes care of obtaining an instance of <!--\index{Pullable@\texttt{Pullable}} \texttt{Pullable}-->`Pullable`<!--/i--> corresponding to `QueueSource`'s output, using a method called <!--\index{Processor@\texttt{Processor}!getPullableOutput@\texttt{getPullableOutput}} A-->`getPullableOutput()`<!--/i-->.